kemenril/3build_db/README.md

 ## iPod shuffle Database Builder

 This was originally by Martin Fiedler, written maybe twenty years ago for use with Python 2.
 The old Python 2 version is still available in his [SourceForge repo](http://shuffle-db.sourceforge.net).
 Python 2 is getting very difficult to find in modern Linux distributions, and it seems apprppriate for somebody to do something to bring this software into the modern age.

+&nbsp;&nbsp;&nbsp;&nbsp;***"Anar.
+Nányë Andúril I né Narsil i macil Elendilo.
+Lercuvantan i móli Mordórëo.
+Isil."***

 The current code is a naive port of what was originally there, adjusted for linguistic differences to the extent necessary to make it function (I think) correctly on a current system, but it may eventually see future enhancements and bug fixes or even partial rewrites.
 The initial version is basically the last release of Martin's program, v1.0-rc1 without any enhancements, but it's different enough that you should consider it to be the start of a new fork, in an earlier stage of development.